-Deadlines for "fast appeal" at Level 2
+Deadlines for "fast appeal"

-- If your health requires it, ask the Independent Review Organization for a "fast appeal." - If the review organization agrees to give you a "fast appeal," the review organization must give you an answer to your Level 2 Appeal within 72 hours after it receives your appeal request.
+- If your health requires it, ask the independent review organization for a "fast appeal." - If the organization agrees to give you a "fast appeal," the organization must give you an answer to your Level 2 appeal within 72 hours after it receives your appeal request.